Brad Keselowski: First career Sprint Cup victory at Talladega

 Keselowski pulled off a massive upset and earned his first career Sprint Cup victory in the Aaron's 499 at Talladega.
 He pushed Carl Edwards towards the front from fifth with two laps to go.
 Coming out of turn four on the final lap, he attempted to trick Edwards into blocking on the high side so that he could pull underneath.
 Edwards moved high to block, opening the door for Keselowski to attempt a pass on the low side.
 When he saw Keselowski moving low, Edwards again tried to block him.
 Their cars made contact, with Edwards spinning as Keselowski charged to the checkered flag.
-Due to the rear-wing design on 2009 Car of Tomorrow, Edwards' car lifted off of the ground as it spun backward.
+Due to the rear-wing design on 2009 Car of Tomorrow, Edwards' car lifted off the ground as it spun backward.
 After Ryan Newman's No. 39 hit Edwards' car, it sailed into the catch fence separating the track from the front grandstands, then skidded to a halt in the middle of the track.
 Eight fans were injured by flying debris; the most serious one being a woman who broke her jaw and was taken by helicopter to a nearby hospital.
 Keselowski earned his first career victory on his fifth career start and earned James Finch his first career victory as an owner in his twentieth year of racing.
 The race's final lap was the first Sprint Cup lap that Keselowski ever led, and therefore the only lap he led for the entire race; coincidentally this was the first time in history that the very first lap a Sprint Cup driver led was the final lap of a race.